 "Institutions do not save seeds- humans with hearts do."

-So I got to thinking about seeds and our ancestral origins.
-And as I day-dream about the coming spring planting season, strong emotions are stirring within.
+So I got to thinking about seeds and my ancestral origins.
+And as I day-dreamed about the coming spring planting season, strong emotions were stirring within.
 I'm passionate about seeds- they truly stir up my emotional side.
-It took me a while to understand why, and to be able to put it into words.
-Seeds, especially for edibles, have been saved by humans for thousands of years.
-First Nation Peoples consider them as "living, breathing, ancestors".
-And in fact, viable seeds are alive, and they are handed down through families and communities to this day, although alarmingly, much less so.
-These are true heirloom varieties that provide a critical means by which we carry on our culture, whether it's rooted in Native American traditions, or a family group of immigrants, perhaps generations ago.
+It's taken me a while to understand why and to be able to begin to express it words.
+Seeds, especially for edibles, have been saved by humans for many thousands of years.
+First Nation Peoples consider them as "living, breathing, ancestors" in a literal, not figurative sense.
+And in fact, viable seeds ARE alive, and they are handed down through families and communities to this day, although alarmingly, much less so.
+These are true heirloom varieties that are a crucial means by which we carry on our culture, whether it's rooted in Native American traditions or in a family group of immigrants, perhaps generations ago.

 |In my family, favas are a must-have spring food that I grow annually|

 We all have family food stories with origins in those who came before us, if we dig deep enough.
-For immigrants like me, those connections to our cultural foods are strong.
-I arrived in the USA with my parents and brother from Chile many years ago.
-It was years into adulthood before I realized that many of our favorite Chilean dishes we grew up with originated with Native Peoples in the region, especially the Mapuche ("people of the earth").
-Many of our words in Chilean Spanish have their roots with Mapuche language.
+For immigrants like me, those connections to my cultural foods are strong.
+I arrived in the USA with my parents and brother from Chile many years ago as an infant, but I grew up around an extended family and community of Chileans.
+It was years into adulthood before I realized that many of our favorite Chilean dishes originated with Native Peoples in the region, especially the Mapuche ("people of the earth").
+In fact many of our words in Chilean Spanish have their roots in Mapuche language (Mapudungun).

 |Beans and fresh corn with basil is a typical Chilean food combination|

-So it's not surprising that my garden reflects my cultural roots, a mix of what the Europeans brought with them and Native foods: fava beans, different types of common beans (Phaseolus vulgaris), salad greens, artichokes, squashes, and various perennial herbs are my staples, including two shrubs of Lemon Verbena for herbal tea (Aloysia triphylla), native to Chile and other countries in South America.
+So it's not surprising that my garden reflects my cultural roots, a mix of what the European conquistadors brought with them and Native foods: different types of common beans (Phaseolus vulgaris), fava beans, salad greens, artichokes, squashes, and various perennial herbs are my staples, including two shrubs of Lemon Verbena for herbal tea (Aloysia triphylla), native to Chile and Argentina.

 |Squash is another family favorite|